myactivetribe.com is supported by its readers. When you purchase through links on our site, we may earn an affiliate commission.

 In-built programs

-Manual, Hill, Fatburn, Cardio, Strength, and HIIT routines are all available on the Sole F85.
+Manual, Hill, Fatburn, Cardio, Strength, and HIIT routines are all available on the F85.
 Below the screen are buttons for two custom and two heart rate training programs.
 Users can save up to 12 personalized fitness plans for variety.
 The F85 includes Military Fitness Tests.

 The 7.8 AT comes with ten preinstalled programs, including 5K, Calorie, Custom, Custom HR, Distance, Fat Burn, Heart Rate, Hill Climb, Manual, Sprint 8 (with 20 difficulty levels)